Impact

 Risk and Exploitability

 The CVSS score of 6.9 indicates moderate to high severity.
-Although the EPSS score is not available, the lack of listing in the CISA KEV catalog does not reduce the potential impact.
+The EPSS score is 0.00125, indicating a very low but non-zero probability of exploitation.
+The lack of listing in the CISA KEV catalog does not reduce the potential impact.
+The vulnerability stems from CWE-400 and CWE-835 weaknesses, causing uncontrolled resource consumption during text extraction.
 The attack requires the adversary to supply a malicious PDF and to trigger text extraction; therefore, the vector is likely application‑level input handling.
 If an application processes PDFs without proper safeguards, the vulnerability can be exploited to exhaust memory and impair service availability.

 OpenCVE Enrichment